 Library materials checked out at the Main Library or at a Branch Libraries may be renewed at any circulation desk, by phone or online.
 Books with requests or holds may not be renewed.

 Patrons may reserve materials which are not immediately available for use, but are in the collection of the ACLS.
 Reserves may be placed at a Service Desk, by telephone, or through the library’s online catalog.
-When the reserved materials are available, the library will notify the patron by e-mail, phone or mail.
+When the reserved materials are available, the library will notify the patron by text message, e-mail or phone.
 The specific title of the material will not be stated to anyone other than the library patron who placed the reserve.
 If the patron is not available to the phone, a message will be left.
 The date of the message will be noted and the material will be held for the patron for a period of seven (7) days.
 In the event there is more than one patron reserve for an item, hold requests are placed on a first-come, first-serve basis.
 If an item has a hold on it, the item can not be renewed.
 Patrons may place holds for any circulating items in SCLends and have them sent to the branch they specify

 Return of Materials